jrpotter/notebook/notes/x86-64/instructions/condition-codes.md

 %%ANKI
 Basic
-In terms of condition codes, what value does `setz` put in its specified destination?
+In terms of condition codes, what value does `sets` put in its specified destination?
 Back: `SF`
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1721387052533-->